-On the other hand, surprisingly, most of us agreed that it was great to be on the course during the pandemic–it gave us something to focus on other than the garbage fire that was the current state of the world.
-It gave us goals and filled the hours spent at confined to our homes.
-As hard as it was to concentrate sometimes during the pandemic, my guess is, it would have been even harder to manage to juggle the coursework with life and work in normal busy times.
-An unexpected pandemic silver lining!
+On the other hand, surprisingly, most of us agreed that it was great to be “on the course” (British speak) during the pandemic–it gave us something to focus on other than the garbage fire that was the current state of the world.
+It gave us goals and filled the hours spent confined at home.
+As hard as it was to concentrate sometimes during the pandemic, my guess is, it would have been even harder to juggle the coursework with life and work in normal busy times.
+So, an unexpected pandemic silver lining!

-The coursework is substantial and a bit shocking if you’ve been out of school for a while as most of us had, but manageable.
+The coursework was substantial and a bit shocking if you’ve been out of school for a while as most of us had, but manageable.
 The final project is a complete crime novel that has been written and workshopped over the preceding two years.
 Also manageable.

 For more info, check out my uncomprehensive twitter list of UEA MA in Crime Fiction alumni, current students, faculty, and guest lecturers, or tweet or email me any questions.